FREQUENTLY ASKED QUESTIONS

 Where are you based?

-We are nomadic shepherds, and although many of us we reared in the south lands we haven’t a physical home-base.
+We are nomadic shepherds, and although many of us we reared in the known as San Diego, we haven’t a physical home-base.
 We are open to working with others with 50+ acres of grazable land and can see a win-win scenario with us.

 Who supports the fire abatement efforts?